 Based on the activity, the minimum number of juvenile employees working at each company, with regards to the net increase in workers each fiscal year, is the following:

-By ZVS Tobar in CORPORATE, M&A , INSURANCE , INSURANCE , news
+By ZVS Tobar in CORPORATE, M&A , INSURANCE , INSURANCE , News and Bulletins

 Teleworking could be:

-By ZVS Tobar in CORPORATE, M&A , Features , news
+By ZVS Tobar in CORPORATE, M&A , Featured , News and Bulletins

 We are glad to forward herewith the CORPORATE TAX GUIDE, LAWS AND PRACTICE IN ECUADOR, prepared by our firm and published by the prestigious entity Chambers & Partners, as a complimentary reference tool in this specialty.